LegendTime1/Diabetes_Checker/README.md

 The web application takes user's age and 2-Hour serum insulin (mu U/ml) levels and predicts whether person has diabetes or not.

 ## checker.py
-Contains the funtions predict_diabetes used in app.py
+Contains the funtion predict_diabetes used in app.py

 ## DiabetesChecker.py
 Contains the code on which checker.py is based.
-Can predict diabetes based on other as well like skin thickness, pregnancies, diastolic bp etc.
+Can predict diabetes based on other factors as well like skin thickness, pregnancies, diastolic bp etc.

 ## DiabetesML.ipynb
 Untampered code as in the original repository.
 Contains a deeper analysis of the various factors involved in predicting diabetes.